robmoore-i/kubeboot/README.md

 - Deploying a springboot app to kubernetes with minikube: https://gorillalogic.com/blog/build-and-deploy-a-spring-boot-app-on-kubernetes-minikube/

+## How Do I install the stuff?

+- You need `kubectl` and `minikube`.
+These can both be installed with brew.

+- `brew install kubernetes-cli`

+- `brew cask install minikube`

+## How do I prepare the cluster?

+- Minikube is for making local clusters.
+I started one with the command `minikube start`.
+This will also make `kubectl` target this cluster by default.

 ## How do I deploy my springboot app to kubernetes with minikube?

 1. Create a cluster